PeakockCode/top-youtubers-cz-2024-doc/README.md

 | 9    | TOP veci do 2 minut        |         734          |
 | 10   | Alkanhraje                 |         729          |

-**6. Which 10 channels show the highest subscriber engagement rate per video?**
+**6. Who are the 10 YouTubers (YouTube channels) with the highest subscriber engagement rate per video?**

 | Rank | Channel Name             |  Engagement Rate  |
 |:---- |:-------------------------|:-----------------:|